top of page

 THE NATURE CONSERVANCY

-During one summer, I was invited by The Nature Conservancy to produce a portfolio of photographs to represent the majestic Heart Mountain Ranch land conservancy, a 13,000 acre mountainside, teeming with wildlife and native species, essential to the migration of species in Yellowstone and Grand Teton National Parks.
-While on the ranch, we documented herding cattle, tracking wildlife, mediating invasive plant species and tending to the land.
-The family operating the ranch was more than welcoming to invite me into their life and share their story of preservation, which had been passed down for generations.
-These indigenous lands, located near Cody, Wyoming, exist on an area that once served as a Japanese internment camp during WWII.
-Now, protected and funded by The Nature Conservancy, these public lands lead guests on miles of trails that ascend to the top of majestic Heart Mountain, establishing a land conservancy that will promote future generations of thriving wildlife, healthy ecosystems, and impassioned environmental advocates.
+One summer, I was invited by The Nature Conservancy to collection of photographs to represent the majestic Heart Mountain Ranch land conservancy, a 13,000-acre preserved mountain, teeming with wildlife during the annual migration of species in Yellowstone and Grand Teton National Parks.
+While on the ranch, we documented the current preservation projects, tracking wildlife, mediating invasive plant species, and implementing education programs.
+The family operating the ranch had been handed down by generations, and was more than welcoming to invite me into their life and share their story of preservation.
+These beautiful, ancestral lands, located near Cody, Wyoming, exist on an area that were inhabited by the Lakota, Crow, and Cheyenne people and for a time served as a Japanese internment camp during World War II.
+Now, protected and operated by The Nature Conservancy, these public lands lead guests on miles of trails that ascend to the top of majestic Heart Mountain, establishing a land conservancy that will promote future generations of thriving wildlife, healthy ecosystems, and impassioned environmental and social justice advocates.

 bottom of page